jocoso/Kraken/README.md

 ## Documentation

 Further documentation detailing API endpoints and system architecture is available in the `docs` folder.

-## Contributing

-Contributions are welcome!
-Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests.

 ## License

 This project is licensed under the MIT License - see the `LICENSE.md` file for details.